pimcore/pimcore/docs/Development_Documentation/07_Workflow_Management/07_Workflow_Report.md

 Save it and you are ready to use it!
 You can filter globally by state and status, order and filter the columns and export results

-Here is an exemple of rendered workflow custom report:
+Here is an example of rendered workflow custom report:
 ![Rendered workflow custom report](../img/workflow-report-result.png)